atcol/docker-registry-ui/README.md

 and browsing to localhost:8080/.

-You can also hold the internal database's contents on the host machine using the `-v` or `--volumes-from` flag:
+The webapp's configuration data is stored inside the container in a H2 database under `/var/lib/h2/`.
+You can hold this data on the host machine using the `-v` flag:

 	docker run -p 8080:8080 -v /some/data/dir:/var/lib/h2 atcol/docker-registry-web

-and the registry configurations and other data will be stored on the host machine, which survives container restarts.
+which survives container restarts.

 You could also use the data-container pattern using `--volumes-from`: